-- Build: State entered after the first allocation, and before the first assembly; in this state it is possible to add communication requirements among different processes. - Assembled: State entered after the assembly; computations using the associated sparse matrix, such as matrix-vector products, are only possible in this state.

-3.1.1 Descriptor Methods

-$get_local_rows - Get$ number of local rows
+- Build: State entered after the first allocation, and before the first assembly; in this state it is possible to add communication requirements among different processes. - Assembled: State entered after the assembly; computations using the associated sparse matrix, such as matrix-vector products, are only possible in this state. - 3.1.1 Descriptor Methods get_local_rows - Get number of local rows get_local_cols - Get number of local cols nc = desc%get_local_cols()

+'''

 nr = desc%get_local_rows()

+'''